jordao76/nroles/ResolveConflicts.md

 }
 ```

-This will resolve the conflict with a member provided by the class itself, which will effectively supercede all role members that match the member type and signature.
+This will resolve the conflict with a member provided by the class itself, which will effectively supersede all role members that match the member type and signature.

 This code: